drzhbe/mappy/README.md

 Downsides:
 1. The biggest downside is that I manage view updates myself – it's not scalable (on the other hand it's more performant)
 2. No types – it's not scalable
-3. No bundling – not scalable again :)

 What I focused on:
 1. Keep memory allocations as low as possible